ryokbys/nap-doc/docs/fitpot.md

 - `sd`/`SD` -- Steepest descent algorithm which requires gradient information.
 - `cg`/`CG` -- Conjugate gradient algorithm which requires gradient information.
 - `bfgs`/`BFGS` -- Quasi-Newton method with BFGS.
 This requires gradient information.
+- `sgd`/`SGD` -- Stochastic gradient descent method.
+This computes loss and gradient information using only `batchsize_per_node` samples at a time, and update parameters using the information, instead of computing all the samples each time for updating parameters.
+It is considered to be better in the case where there are many samples and optimizing parameters.
 - `check_grad` -- Comparison of analytical derivative and numerical derivative.
 Use this to check the implemented analytical gradient.
 - `test`/`TEST` -- Just calculate function L and gradient of L w.r.t. fitting parameters.